17 content optimization mistakes affecting ROI

 Contextualize the links you put on your pages to drive the most value.

-Consider it a myth or mistake; many SEOs consider optimizing content means updating only dates, years, and keywords.
+Many SEOs think optimizing content means updating only dates, years and keywords.

 Changing the title from 2021 to 2022 is not a content optimization; it’s only title optimization.